 Bake the Sponge Fingers

-Prep - Preheat the oven and make the vegan “buttermilk” by combining the cold soy milk with apple cider vinegar.
+- Preheat the oven and make the vegan “buttermilk” by combining the plant milk with apple cider vinegar.
 Let it sit for a couple of minutes to curdle.
-You can use alternatives to these two ingredients but I have found the best results with my baking by using soy milk and apple cider vinegar.

-Make the Batter - Beat the cold butter and sugar until they’re fully combined and have a grainy texture.
-Cold butter helps the ladyfingers rise more when in the oven.
+- Beat the butter and sugar until they form a grainy texture.
 Then, mix in the buttermilk and vanilla.
-Next, use a sifter to add the flour, baking powder, and salt.
+Use a sifter to add the flour, baking powder, and salt.
 Give it another quick beat just until everything is combined.
-Sifting out the clumps ahead of time makes it much easier to avoid overmixing.
 The batter should be smooth and thick.

-Pipe the Cookies - Prepare two baking sheets by lining them with non-stick silicone baking mats (preferred) or parchment paper.
-You do not want to grease the sheets as that will cause the sponge fingers to spread and flatten.
+- Prepare two baking sheets by lining them with non-stick silicone baking mats (preferred) or parchment paper.
 Add the batter to a piping bag or a plastic food storage bag.
-Push the air out and clip a corner off, about ½ inch wide.
-Pipe the batter into thick strips that are about 2 ½ inches long and an inch apart from each other.
+Push the air out and clip a corner off.
+Pipe the batter into thick strips.

-Bake the Ladyfingers - Bake them in the oven for 10-12 minutes.
-Keep an eye on them after 10 minutes.
-Remove them from the oven as soon as the bottom edges start to turn a light golden brown.
-Let them cool on the sheet for 5 minutes and then transfer them to a cooling rack to cool for 10 more minutes.
-The ladyfingers are ready to use right away or you can let them dry out overnight.
+- The ladyfingers are ready to use right away or you can let them dry out overnight.
 They will be able to absorb a bit more coffee when they are dryer.

 Brew the Coffee